ejh243/BrainFANS/sequencing/ATACSeq/README.md

  `sbatch ./jobSubmission/7_batchPeakCallingByGroup.sh (project directory) [STEPS] [GROUP]`

-This script groups samples per cell type, perform group level peak calling and gets read counts in peaks called.
+This script groups samples per cell type, performs group level peak calling and gets read counts in peaks called.
 Samples used are those that have passed previous quality control stages 1 and 2.
 Cell fractions to which samples belong to need to be specified in the *config.txt* file.

 ##### -scripts executed-
 - ./Rscripts/samplesForGroupAnalysis.r: creates a file with samples of cell group input.